incognion/end/README.md

 ---

-**Use of Zirconia in Surgical Implants**

-While alumina exhibits outstanding bioactivity and wear resistance, it shows moderate flexural strength and toughness.
-To address this issue, ZrO2 is now commonly used in surgical implants.
-Zirconia is exceptionally inert in the physiological environment, providing a bio-ceramic advantage over alumina due to its higher fracture toughness, flexural strength, and lower Young's modulus.

-Zirconia is considered a promising material for prosthodontics, thanks to its high strength, hardness, excellent wear resistance, and corrosion resistance.
-However, the development of zirconia bio-ceramics faces uncertainty regarding long-term stability.

-Zirconia ceramics, used for surgical implants, come in two types: Teragonal Zirconia stabilized with yttria and Magnesium oxide-stabilized Zirconia.
-Both types are suitable for load-bearing hip replacements.
-A drawback is the reduction in strength over time in physiological fluid, wear properties, and potential radioactivity, as testing in simulated body fluid and animals has shown a slight decrease in fracture strength and toughness.

-In total joint replacement, the wear and friction wettability of Zirconia ceramics are similar to alumina.
-The only difference lies in their surface properties, with alumina ceramics having a better surface than zirconia.
-Wear resistance is evaluated through disc or ring-type tests, indicating that the wear rate of Zirconia/Zirconia coupling is 5000 times that of alumina-alumina coupling in terms of material flexibility and mechanical flexibility.

-Zirconia is considered radioactive due to better radiation alpha and gamma, making it suitable for funeral head prostheses.
-Gamma radiation is not a major concern; however, alpha radiation is used for intended surgical implants because of its high ionization capacity, which can destroy hard and soft tissue.
-Research is ongoing to check the long-term effects of gamma radiation/emission as an implant material.

-**Preparation of Tetragonal Stabilized Zirconia**

-Tetragonal stabilized zirconia powder as a bio-ceramic is produced using the sol-gel method, starting with a proper solution and stabilizing it in the tetragonal phase through digestion treatment with 5M NaOH, followed by heat treatment at 700°C (tetragonal stabilized zirconia).

-In brief, a 70% propanol solution of zirconium isopropoxide is slowly added drop-wise to a mixture of 135 ml of n-propanol and 8 ml of distilled H2O in a 500 ml round-bottom flask.
-The suspension is refluxed at 70°C for 12 hours, and the solid formed is dried in an electrical air oven at 105°C overnight.

-The hydrous zirconia obtained is ground, sieved, and used for the next procedure concerning various treatments in a basic medium.
-For digestion (cell repair) treatment in a basic medium, 6 g samples of hydrous zirconia are placed in round-bottom flasks and refluxed at 100°C for 9 hours in the presence of a 60 ml 5M NaOH solution.
-The obtained solids are filtered, washed, and dried in an oven at 105°C. After drying, some samples are treated with NaOH, heat-treated at 150°C for 2 hours, and then at 700°C for 3 hours in an electric furnace under an air atmosphere to obtain tetragonal stabilized zirconia.
-The structure of tetragonal stabilized zirconia is investigated by FTIR, XRD, and SEM.

----
-**Preparation of Bio-ceramics and Characterization of Bioactivity**

-The bioactive glass 45S5 (Hench glass), with a composition of 45% SiO2, 24.5% Na2O, 24.5% CaO, and 6% P2O5 (wt%), was prepared by substituting Li2O, K2O, ZnO, MgO, B2O3, and other oxides using the conventional melting process in an electric globar furnace at 1400±10°C. Controlled crystallization was carried out to convert the bio glasses into their corresponding bio glass ceramics.

-The bioactivity of the prepared glass and glass ceramics was tested using FTIR reflection spectrometry, XRD, and SEM before and after immersion in simulated body fluid for different periods at 37°C with a pH of 7.4.

-**Bio Glass Preparation**

-The bioactive glass 45S5 (Hench glass) was prepared by substituting Li2O, K2O, ZnO, MgO, and B2O3.
-For the preparation of 100 grams of bioactive glass, fine-grained quartz served as the silica source, and sodium carbonate (Na2CO3), calcium carbonate (CaCO3), ammonium dihydrogen orthophosphate (NH4H2PO4), aluminum oxide (Al2O3), boric acid (H3BO3), potassium carbonate (K2CO3), zinc oxide (ZnO), and magnesium carbonate (MgCO3) were used as sources of sodium oxide (Na2O), calcium oxide (CaO), phosphorus pentoxide (P2O5), boron trioxide (B2O3), potassium oxide (K2O), zinc oxide (ZnO), and magnesium oxide (MgO), respectively.

-Bioactive glasses were prepared using the conventional method.
-Materials were weighed using an electronic balance, mixed homogeneously with an agate pestle mortar, and melted in platinum crucibles at 1400±10°C for 4 hours in a globar furnace.
-After melting, the glass was poured onto a steel sheet, cooled to room temperature, crushed, and remelted for an additional two hours to ensure homogeneity.
-The glass was then poured onto a hot rectangular mold on a steel sheet, annealed at 480°C to remove thermal stresses, and cooled to room temperature with a controlled rate of cooling.
-Annealed glass samples were preserved for bioactivity and surface behavior analysis using XRD, FTIR, and SEM spectrometry.

-**Preparation of Glass to Glass Ceramic Samples (Heat Treatment Process)**

-The bio glass samples underwent a two-step thermal heating regime at deduced temperatures.
-Each bio glass sample was slowly heated to the first nucleation temperature to form sufficient nuclei sites.
-After holding for 4 hours, it was further heated to reach the second chosen crystal growth temperature for perfect crystal growth.
-After a second hold for 6 hours, the specimen was left to cool inside the muffle furnace to room temperature at a rate of 20°C per hour.

-**Characterization Features of Bio Ceramics (Glass & Glass Ceramics)**

-1. **Chemical Composition:**
-   The chemical composition of 45S5 Glass is 45% SiO2, 24.5% Na2O, 24.5% CaO, and 6% P2O5, all in wt%.
-Silica (SiO2) is a primary compositional variable affecting the rate of bonding and bioactivity.
-In animal experiments, it was observed that if silica varies from 40-45%, the implant bonds to bone and soft tissue.
-Na2O and CaO content variations have little effect on bioactivity, and P2O5 content varies from 2-6 wt%, influencing bioactivity.
-Additional compositions like Al2O3, ZrO2, and TiO2 (2-3%) can replace 45% SiO2 to 42% SiO2 to assess implant bioactivity.

-2. **Size and Shape of Solid:**
-   Raw materials (oxide constituents) are mixed, melted in a platinum crucible, poured into a steel mold, and shaped according to the size and form needed for specific diseases and damaged body parts.

----
 **Definition and Scope of Bio-Ceramic Materials:**

 Any substance that interacts with the biological system and is used for medical or clinical applications is referred to as biomaterials.
 Among these, bio-ceramics, bio-polymers, bio-composites, and bio-metals play a significant role.
 Current research efforts are focused on successfully applying biomaterials in various biomedical and medical contexts, especially the use of bio-ceramics in medical, dental, and orthopedic fields.
 The applications of bio-ceramics have significantly increased in the past decades, contributing to the improvement of the quality of human life.